gregheiman/plex-top-250-tracker/README.md

 ## Requirements
 1. Java 11
 2. Maven
-3. A Plex Server set up, and know the servers IP address
+3. A Plex Server set up on the local network
 4. An understanding of how the Plex API works (recommended)

 ## Instructions on How to Run the Program